jeremyfix/deeplearning-lectures/Webpage/01-pytorch-segmentation.md

 python main.py --areas 3 --model .... --loss ... train
 ```

 This training is not expected to lead to super performant models but should run at $1$ or $2$ minutes per epoch.
+Depending on the GPU you are using, you may need to reduce the footprint on the GPU's memory, e.g. lowering the input image size, reducing the number of blocks of the encoder and decoder, ...

 <div class="w3-card w3-sand">